 Enforcing New York Court Orders

 At the end of a divorce, a court order is generally issued that outlines the divorce terms.
 For example, the court order will specify who gets what property, how the children will be parented, and so forth.
 However, if one party fails to adhere to the court order, what should your next move be?
-Here’s how to know what recourse you have and how a Brooklyn divorce lawyer can help you in this frustrating situation.
+Here’s how to know what recourse you have and how a New York divorce lawyer can help you in this frustrating situation.

 How New York Family Court Orders Are Violated